 Here's how to set up an iPhone Wi-Fi hotspot:

 - Open the Settings app, then select Mobile Data.
-(In iOS 10.
+(In iOS 10 or later.
 In some older versions of iOS you just selected Mobile.)

 - Tap Personal Hotspot, and set Personal Hotspot to On.
 (Tap the slide so it turns green.)